PX4/PX4-Autopilot/nuttx/configs/stm3220g-eval/README.txt

     CONFIG_STM32_DEVKITARM=y      : devkitARM under Windows
     CONFIG_STM32_RAISONANCE=y     : Raisonance RIDE7 under Windows
-    CONFIG_STM32_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)
+    CONFIG_STM32_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default) CONFIG_ARMV7M_TOOLCHAIN_GNU_EABI : Generic arm-none-eabi toolchain

   If you change the default toolchain, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

+  The toolchain may also be set using the mconf utility (make menuconfig) or by passing CONFIG_ARMV7M_TOOLCHAIN=<toolchain> to make, where <toolchain> is one of CODESOURCERYW, CODESOURCERYL, ATOLLOC, DEVKITARM, RAISONANCE, BUILDROOT or GNU_EABI as described above.

   NOTE: the CodeSourcery (for Windows), Atollic, devkitARM, and Raisonance toolchains are Windows native toolchains.
 The CodeSourcey (for Linux) and NuttX buildroot